jimmyli123/choose-your-hotel/readme.txt

+Update 7/12/2021:
+Made some small changes to the login page layout.
+Need to make it look nicer and allow user to upload more than 2 pictures.

 Update 7/8/2021:
 Decided to get rid of the checkboxes.
 The hotels added to the dashboard will be compared.
 Now I need to implement a comparison page layout.